 The real question is what haven’t I changed my mind about?
 I mean when I was much younger my tastes were…questionable.
 Okay, that’s not exactly fair.
-I was still a kid, but even so, things what I ate and how I ate it are still comedy fodder for family gatherings.
+I was still a kid, but even so, things that I ate and how I ate them are still comedy fodder for family gatherings.

 But okay, let’s take a look at some things I once held very strong opinions about but over time, I have revised those opinions into others.
 Doesn’t mean I was right or wrong on either side of the equation here, but as the question asks, I have certainly changed my mind.

 Starting with food, I used to not want my food to touch on a plate.
 The plate-onic ideal for me were those plates with subdivided sections, like the old Swanson’s TV dinner trays.
 My plates had borders between food stuffs you could see from space.
 But that wasn’t the worst of it, oh no. No, the worst was that my utensils had to be as sterile as surgical tools.